Karlsruhe: Population

-The following list shows the most significant groups of foreigners residing in the city of Karlsruhe by country.
+Karlsruhe has a population of about 310,000 and is the 3rd largest city in Baden-Württemberg.
+Karlsruhe, which was founded by Charles III William, became a major city in the 19th century.
+In the 1950s, Karlsruhe became a significant city where the population started to grow.
+It gained a large student population due to the university of technology and media arts.
+Karlsruhe reached populations of 200,000 in 1950 and 300,000 in 2014.

 Main sights

 The Stadtgarten is a recreational area near the main railway station (Hauptbahnhof) and was rebuilt for the 1967 Federal Garden Show (Bundesgartenschau).
 It is also the site of the Karlsruhe Zoo.

-The Durlacher Turmberg has a look-out tower (hence its name).
+The Durlacher Turmberg has a lookout tower (hence its name).
 It is a former keep dating back to the 13th century.

 The city has two botanical gardens: the municipal Botanischer Garten Karlsruhe, which forms part of the Palace complex, and the Botanischer Garten der Universität Karlsruhe, which is maintained by the university.

 The Marktplatz has a stone pyramid marking the grave of the city's founder.
 Built in 1825, it is the emblem of Karlsruhe.

 The city is nicknamed the "fan city" (die Fächerstadt) because of its design layout, with straight streets radiating fan-like from the Palace.

 The Karlsruhe Palace (Schloss) is an interesting piece of architecture; the adjacent Schlossgarten includes the Botanical Garden with a palm, cactus and orchid house, and walking paths through the woods to the north.

 The so-called Kleine Kirche (Little Church), built between 1773 and 1776, is the oldest church of Karlsruhe's city centre.

 The architect Friedrich Weinbrenner designed many of the city's most important sights.
 Another sight is the Rondellplatz with its 'Constitution Building Columns' (1826).
 It is dedicated to Baden's first constitution in 1818, which was one of the most liberal of its time.
 The Münze (mint), erected in 1826/27, was also built by Weinbrenner.

 The St. Stephan parish church is one of the masterpieces of neoclassical church architecture in.
 Weinbrenner, who built this church between 1808 and 1814, orientated it to the Pantheon, Rome.